ZoeLeBlanc/IntroToDH2020/schedule.md

 *Assignment for next class:* Complete coding assignment on Python fundamentals and share on Slack.

-Select two articles from *Current Research in Digital Humanities* for the DH Review assignment.
+Select two articles from *Current Research in Digital History* [https://crdh.rrchnm.org/](https://crdh.rrchnm.org/) for the DH Review assignment.
 When selecting, consider what topics, methods, or data you might be interested in using in the final project.
 Send me an email or Slack message with a short paragraph explaining your selection.

-**Week 4: Case Study: Public Digital Humanities and Data As Collections**
+<h3 id="week-4"> Case Study: Public Digital Humanities and Data As Collections</h3>

 *First Meeting: Python Classes and Libraries February 25, 2020*